sparql-generate/sparql-generate/README.md

 ## A RDF Generation Language

-The RDF Generation Language part of SPARGL extends the SPARQL 1.1 Query language, and offers a simple template-based RDF Graph generation from RDF literals.
+The RDF Generation Language part of SPARQL-Generate extends the SPARQL 1.1 Query language, and offers a simple template-based RDF Graph generation from RDF literals.

 Other languages enable to describe mapping from documents to RDF.
-By design, SPARGL extends SPARQL and hence offers an alternative that presents the following advantages:
+By design, SPARQL-Generate extends SPARQL and hence offers an alternative that presents the following advantages:
-- anyone familiar with SPARQL can easily learn SPARGL;
+- anyone familiar with SPARQL can easily learn SPARQL-Generate;
 - naive implementation over existing SPARQL engines is simple;
-- SPARGL leverages the expressivity of SPARQL 1.1: Aggregates, Solution Sequences and Modifiers, SPARQL functions and their extension mechanism.
+- SPARQL-Generate leverages the expressivity of SPARQL 1.1: Aggregates, Solution Sequences and Modifiers, SPARQL functions and their extension mechanism.

 ## A Protocol

-The protocol part of SPARGL enables a web client or a web server to point to the URL of a SPARGL document that may be used to interpret the request (or the response) payload as RDF.
+The protocol part of SPARQL-Generate enables a web client or a web server to point to the URL of a SPARQL-Generate document that may be used to interpret the request (or the response) payload as RDF.

-For HTTP requests, SPARGL defines Header Field `X-SPARGL-Companion`, that is an URL where one should be able to retrieve a SPARGL document
+For HTTP requests, SPARQL-Generate defines Header Field `X-SPARQL-Generate-Companion`, that is an URL where one should be able to retrieve a SPARQL-Generate document

-For HTTP responses, the server may use the web-link relation type defined by SPARGL, [http://w3id.org/spargl/companion](http://w3id.org/spargl/companion), with the document as anchor, and the URL where one should be able to retrieve a SPARGL document as source.
+For HTTP responses, the server may use the web-link relation type defined by SPARQL-Generate, [http://w3id.org/sparql-generate/companion](http://w3id.org/sparql-generate/companion), with the document as anchor, and the URL where one should be able to retrieve a SPARQL-Generate document as source.

-The Internet Media type of a SPARGL query is `application/spargl`, with file extension `*.spargl`.
+The Internet Media type of a SPARQL-Generate query is `application/sparql-generate`, with file extension `*.rqg`.

-## Description of the SPARGL Language
+## Description of the SPARQL-Generate Language

-SPARGL `GENERATE` extends the SPARQL 1.1 recommendation with the following capabilities:
+SPARQL-Generate `GENERATE` extends the SPARQL 1.1 recommendation with the following capabilities:
 - `SELECTOR` and `SOURCE` clauses, at the end of the query just before SPARQL 1.1 `VALUES` clause;
 - use `GENERATE` template in place of `CONSTRUCT` template in a triple pattern.
 The `GENERATE` template adds new capabilities to the `CONSTRUCT` template:
     - `LIST( ?x )` is used in place of a RDF Term or variable.
 It generates a blank node common to all solutions of the query, and that blank node is also a RDF list that contains the RDF Terms bound to variable `?x` accross all of the solutions.